-Products Designated to Operate with a Type 2 DFE: For an imaging equipment product, sold with a Type 2 DFE, manufactured on or after July 1, 2009 to qualify as ENERGY STAR under the Imaging Equipment Version 1.1 specification, manufacturers should subtract the DFE's energy consumption in Ready mode for TEC products or exclude when measuring Sleep and Standby for OM products.
-Section 3A provides further detail on adjusting TEC values for DFEs for TEC products and Section 3B provides further detail for excluding DFEs from OM Sleep and Standby levels.
+Products Designed to Operate with an Internal DFE: To qualify as ENERGY STAR under Imaging Equipment Version 1.1 specifications, an imaging equipment product manufactured after July 1, 2009 which is sold with an Internal DFE, the internal DFE's energy consumption in Ready mode should be subtracted for TEC products or be excluded when measuring Sleep for OM products.
+Section 3A provides further detail on adjusting TEC values for internal DFEs for TEC products and Section 3B provides further detail for on excluding internal DFEs from OM sleep levels.